mit-orcd/rocky8-testing-2023/Quickstart/README.md

         salloc  -p sched_mit_pog_r8 --mem=0 -N 1 --exclusive

 Individual accounts have access to partitions that correspond to the group(s) they are part of.

+To query information about partitions

+       scontrol -a show partition=sched_mit_psfc_r8

 ## Getting help